-- A special needs trust (SNT) is a trust that will preserve the beneficiary's eligibility for needs-based government benefits, such as Medicaid and Supplemental Security Income (SSI).
-Because the beneficiary does not own the assets in the trust, he or she will be eligible for benefit programs that have an asset limit.
-As a general rule, the trustee will use trust assets to supplement the beneficiary's government benefits but not replace them.
-Examples of supplemental needs are costs for sitters, companions, and dental or medical expenses not covered by Medicare or Medicaid.
-In many cases, the SNT will provide for payment of activities and expenses that provide a better quality of life for the beneficiary, such as paying for social events, leisure travel, and hobbies. - A complete description of the types, features, and uses of SNTs is beyond the scope of this handbook, so please refer to other numerous resources regarding special needs trusts offered by the Special Needs Alliance and consult with a Special Needs Alliance member attorney for advice about your particular circumstances.
+- A special needs trust (SNT) is a trust that will preserve the beneficiary's eligibility for means-tested government benefits, such as Medicaid and Supplemental Security Income (SSI).
+Because the beneficiary does not own the assets in an SNT, those assets do not "count against" the beneficiary for benefit programs that have an asset limit.
+As a general rule, the SNT trustee will use trust assets to supplement the beneficiary's government benefits but not replace them.
+Examples of supplemental needs include the cost of caregivers and companions, as well as dental or medical expenses not covered by Medicare or Medicaid.
+In many cases, the SNT will provide for payment of activities and expenses that provide a better quality of life for the beneficiary, such as paying for social events, leisure travel, and hobbies. - A complete description of the types, features, and uses of SNTs is beyond the scope of this handbook, so please refer to other numerous resources regarding SNTs offered by the Special Needs Alliance and consult with a Special Needs Alliance member attorney for advice about your particular circumstances.

-ABLE
+ABLE ACCOUNT